lgtkgtv/sw_design_practices_and_tools_guide/README.md

+# What software development practices to use in what situatiuons?

 Modern software development relies on battle-tested practices that solve recurring problems.
 These practices ensure code is **secure**, **maintainable**, **testable**, and **scalable**.
 They're not theoretical—they're pragmatic tools that save time, reduce bugs, and enable teams to move fast without breaking things.

----

 ## Priority Order (Security/DevOps Context)